VikSil/Gumtree_notify_bot/README.md

 ## Setup

+1. Install the requirements by running `pip install -r requirements.txt`
-1. Add the Gumtree URLs that you want to be parsed to `URLs` variable on line `30` of `main()` function.
+2. Add the Gumtree URLs that you want to be parsed to `URLs` variable on line `30` of `main()` function.
-2. Create a `variables.env` file and place it in the root directory.
+3. Create a `variables.env` file and place it in the root directory.
 It should look something like this:

 ```
 PHONE_NUMBER=12345678901